cognitedata/frontend-selflearning-guide/README.md

 ### Preparing template to start with
 So, you need to create 3 files inside the `/src` folder:
 * `index.js` – root file of our application.
-It's actually the place where SPA application connects to browser DOM.
+It's actually the place where SPA application connects to the browser DOM.
-Put below code right inside it:
+Put code below right inside it:
 ```jsx harmony
 import React from 'react';
 import ReactDOM from 'react-dom';